SIDN/ietf-epp-restful-transport/src/draft-epp-restful-transport.md

 -  Response payload: Transfer respons.

-If the requested object has associated authorization information then the HTTP GET method MAY be used, otherwise the HTTP POST method MUST be used.
+If the requested object has no associated authorization information then the HTTP GET method MAY be used, otherwise the HTTP POST method MUST be used.

 -  Request: POST {collection}/{id}/transfers/latest